 We now allow the principal to design the compensation contract.
-As standard in principalagent problems, we assume that the firm is a monopsonist in the labor market; that is, the firm has all the bargaining power.
+As standard in principal-agent problems, we assume that the firm is a monopsonist in the labor market; that is, the firm has all the bargaining power.
 The principal is not allowed to discriminate through contracts explicitly; he must offer the same contract $\mathbf{w} = (w_1, W)$ to both agents.
 Agents are assumed to be penniless; wages must be non-negative: $w_1 \ge 0$ and $w_1 + W \ge 0$.

 To remain in a fully rational world, we assume that the principal knows that the agents behave as if promotions are subject to subtle bias β .
 One interpretation is that the principal is aware of his own bias.
 Under this interpretation, the subtle bias may create a dynamic inconsistency problem: the principal could be (in some cases) better off by committing not to discriminate, but there is no commitment technology available.
 In the language of O'Donoghue and Rabin (1999), the principal is a "sophisticate," i.e., someone who understands that they will subtly discriminate and, therefore, can correctly predict their future behavior.
-A second - and perhaps more empirically relevant - interpretation is that principal designs the contract taking into account the third party's bias (see Prendergast and Topel (1996) for a model along these lines).
+A second - and perhaps more empirically relevant - interpretation is that promotion decisions are made by a biased third party (e.g., a direct supervisor), and the principal designs the contract taking into account the third party's bias (see Prendergast and Topel (1996) for a model along these lines).